Cardiothoracic surgery: Risks of cardiac surgery

 The development of cardiac surgery and cardiopulmonary bypass techniques has reduced the mortality rates of these surgeries to relatively low ranks.
 For instance, repairs of congenital heart defects are currently estimated to have 4–6% mortality rates.
 A major concern with cardiac surgery is the incidence of neurological damage.
 Stroke occurs in 5% of all people undergoing cardiac surgery, and is higher in patients at risk for stroke.
 A more subtle constellation of neurocognitive deficits attributed to cardiopulmonary bypass is known as postperfusion syndrome, sometimes called "pumphead".
 The symptoms of postperfusion syndrome were initially felt to be permanent, but were shown to be transient with no permanent neurological impairment.

-In order to assess the performance of surgical units and individual surgeons, a popular risk model has been created called the EuroSCORE.
+To assess the performance of surgical units and individual surgeons, a popular risk model has been created called the EuroSCORE.
 This takes a number of health factors from a patient and using precalculated logistic regression coefficients attempts to give a percentage chance of survival to discharge.
-Within the UK this EuroSCORE was used to give a breakdown of all the centres for cardiothoracic surgery and to give some indication of whether the units and their individuals surgeons performed within an acceptable range.
+Within the UK this EuroSCORE was used to give a breakdown of all the centres for cardiothoracic surgery and to give some indication of whether the units and their individual surgeons performed within an acceptable range.
 The results are available on the CQC website.
 The precise methodology used has however not been published to date nor has the raw data on which the results are based.

 Infection represents the primary non-cardiac complication from cardiothoracic surgery.
-Infections can include mediastinitis, infectious myo- or pericarditis, endocarditis, cardiac device infection, pneumonia, empyema, and bloodstream infections.
-Clostridium difficile colitis can also develop when prophylactic or post-operative antibiotics are used.
+Infections include mediastinitis, infectious myo- or pericarditis, endocarditis, cardiac device infection, pneumonia, empyema, and bloodstream infections.
+Clostridioides difficile colitis can develop when prophylactic or post-operative antibiotics are used.

-Post operative patients of cardiothoracic surgery are at risk of nausea, vomiting, dysphagia and aspiration pneumonia.
+Post-operative patients of cardiothoracic surgery are at risk of nausea, vomiting, dysphagia, and aspiration pneumonia.

 Thoracic surgery

 A pleurectomy is a surgical procedure in which part of the pleura is removed.
 It is sometimes used in the treatment of pneumothorax and mesothelioma.
+In case of pneumothorax, only the apical and the diaphragmatic portions of the parietal pleura are removed.